dmbarbour/awelon/AboutAO.md

 *Why AO?*

-The main purpose of AO is to bootstrap Awelon project.
-Awelon project seeks a code-as-material metaphor, where developers and users might snap blocks of code together like Lego bricks.
-But before we can get there, we need  data structures, compilers, development environments, and so on.
-AO provides a more conventional environment to develop and debug components, and will likely serve a useful role even within Awelon project - i.e. describing recipes for building components from existing named components.
+The primary purpose of AO is to bootstrap Awelon project.
+Awelon project has a long term vision of leveraging a code-as-material metaphor, i.e. treating software components as physical objects that can be snapped together like Lego blocks.
+Such an environment would treat users as surrounded by code, operating within it, similar to how users today operate 'within' their data (via desktop and folder metaphors).
+But first we'll need a lot of *human meaningful* components for various high level domains like robotic control, computer vision, forms and UI widgets, and internet of things.
+I imagine AO will continue to serve a useful role even after bootstrap.

 A secondary purpose of AO is to explore the effects of a more social programming environment via the global dictionary.
 I envision a dictionary with 100k+ words describing hundreds or thousands of projects, widgets, applets, and applications, with varying degrees of reusability.
 My hypothesis is that this will result in much better cross-project refactoring, reuse, integration testing, and debugging.

 *Weaknesses of AO*

-Like Forth, developing AO code can often feel like solving a puzzle.
+Like Forth, developing AO code in can often feel like solving a puzzle.
 While this can be mentally stimulating, it can also be a little exhausting.
-This is especially the case for developing new recursive data structures - lists, maps, streams, etc..
-Because AO is acyclic, one must awkwardly use explicit fixpoint behaviors.
-Fortunately, this issue will be mitigated as our dictionary develops a sufficient library of collections and words for collections-oriented programming words.
+There is no pattern matching and case selection.
+There is no name-based recursion; developers must use fixpoint combinators.
+Compared to variable names, explicit data shuffling hinders visualization of dataflow.
+There are no collections literals for vectors or matrices.
+The global namespace can result in verbosity due to disambiguating words by suffix.

-Stack programming, or more generally keeping spatial information in one's head for explicit data shuffling can be annoying.
-My hypothesis is that we can eliminate this problem by use of type inference, live tests, and automatic visualization of the programming environment.
-Automatic visualization might even prove better than programming with names.
-But it will be a while before a suitable environment is developed.
+And the biggest weakness of AO is the performance of its current implementations.
+The explicit data plumbing in ABC requires a lot of allocations, at least when interpreted.

-Use of a global namespace can become verbose, since we may disambiguate words with explicit suffixes.
-This is mostly an issue if using a plain old text editor to write AO code.
-If we have good auto-completion options and a little 'smart' rendering that can hide or minify common suffixes (e.g. using icons or colors or shorthand subscript), this issues with global namespaces would mostly be avoided.
+Fortunately, all of AO's weaknesses can be greatly mitigated.

-The biggest weakness of AO, at the moment, is performance.
+AO and ABC were designed with compilation, partial evaluation, and staged programming in mind, and performance can be supported by a flexible mix of offline and just-in-time compilation.
+A good development environment can minify common suffixes and support auto-completions to address verbosity.
+Automatic visualizations and animations, e.g. based on live tests and type inference, can improve comprehension of dataflow.
+Fixpoint recursion can be hidden behind a handful of collections-oriented programming words.

-The current implementations are interpreted.
-Eventually, ABC will be properly bootstrapped and compile to various targets (perhaps C, OpenCL, JavaScript, or LLVM), but in the mean time it's too slow for a lot of applications.
-Further, we're currently loading, parsing, and processing the full AO dictionary (in the form of **.ao** files) for every little AO command line operation.
-A more persistent service (such as a wiki) should scale much more effectively.
+AO is not a very good programming language for a plain text editing environment.
+But I think, compared to most languages, AO has a better long-term path, especially given the features inherited from ABC.

 # AO Details